 Alta worked with a team of officials from National Association of City Transportation Officials (NACTO) member cities and a team of national and international bikeway design experts to develop the country’s first Urban Bikeway Design Guide, a ground-breaking document that is transforming how our cities design bikeway treatments.

 This interactive document provides state-of-the-practice solutions for 21 on-street bikeway treatments based on national and international practices, policies, and programs.
-It offers solutions developed by cities, for cities, filling a much needed niche: a dynamic web-based platform for information sharing and guidance.
-The website allows a close look at experience gained to date, and will be regularly updated as new information and experience informs practice.
+It offers solutions developed by cities, for cities, filling a much-needed niche: a dynamic web-based platform for information sharing and guidance.
+The website allows a close look at experience gained to date and will be regularly updated as new information and experience inform practice.